• instagram

 1st Day: BAKU

 Arrival to Baku, meeting at the airport.
-Transfer to the hotel, check in (14:00).
+Transfer to the hotel, check-in.
+Half-day walking tour around Old City:

 Return to the hotel.
 Overnight.